yangliu138/container-cicd-demo/README.md

 - The springboot code is not following the best practices for Spring Boot applications structure, not for security.

 # Pre-requisites
-- Running Jenkins server
+- Running Jenkins server.
+On mac recommended to install in `jenkins/jenkins` container.
 - Docker is installed on the jenkins worker/master machine
-- Set up git integration regarding credentials (password or ssh) and url in jenkins
+- Set up git integration regarding credentials (password or ssh) and url in jenkins, and make the credential_id to "git"
 - Add docker plugin into Jenkins
 - Add Blue ocean plugin in Jenkins(Optional)